Compliant Residual DAgger: Improving Real-World Contact-Rich Manipulation with Human Corrections: Evaluation

-\textbf{Finding 5: Finetuning base policy is unstable.} Policy finetuning with either correction data has the worst performance across all policy update methods and even underperforms the base policy (30\% success rate drop on the book task and 15\% drop on the belt task, averaged across all data collection methods).
+\textbf{Finding 5: Finetuning base policy is unstable.} Policy finetuning with either correction data has the worst performance across all policy update methods and even underperforms the base policy (30\% success rate drop on the book task averaged across all data collection methods, 15.6\% drop on the belt task).
 The finetuned policy predicts unstable and noisy motions, quickly leading to out-of-distribution states, such as inserting too high in the book flipping task and drifting away from the board in the belt assembly task.
-This is likely due to the distribution mismatch between the base policy training distribution and correction data distribution, causing training instabilities.
+This is likely due to the distribution mismatch between the base policy training data and correction data, causing training instabilities.
+Adding KL-regularization effectively reduced the noisy behavior, however, the overall success rate is still lower than other baselines.